linpengcheng/PurefunctionPipelineDataflow/README.md

 - Acceptance: Motherboard with standardized interfaces such as PCI, SATA, USB, etc.
 - External standardized data: hard disk, flash drive, etc.
-- Follow-up Case: One or two years after my computer hardware architecture design was published, the Apple M1 chip adopted a "warehouse/workshop model" design.
+- Follower Case: One or two years after my computer hardware architecture design was published, the Apple M1 chip adopted a "warehouse/workshop model" design.
   The type of workshop supported by my architecture is wider than that of the Apple M1, with greater efficiency, scalability, and flexibility.